Comprehensive Inpatient and Outpatient Behavioral Health Services

 We recognize that it's important to offer a range of services to fully

-outpatient treatment services are designed to address a wide range of mental health issues, including
+services are designed to address a wide range of mental health issues,

-anxiety, panic, depression and attention deficit disorder.
-We also offer
+including anxiety, panic, depression and attention deficit disorder.
+We

-therapy and counseling for individuals, families and in a group setting.
+also offer therapy and counseling for individuals, families and in a group

-Our inpatient treatment program offers intervention and support for adults
+setting.
+Our inpatient treatment program offers intervention and support

 At our Della Cava Family Medical Pavilion, the mental health services and